 SCHOOLS IN THE GALLERY

-Enrich your teaching with a gallery visit.
-We offer educational programmes that connect contemporary art with current issues and are open to all levels, from nursery to university.
+Enrich your lessons with a visit to the gallery.
+We offer educational programs that connect contemporary art with current topics and are open to everyone, from kindergarten to university students.

 Admission and school programmes are free, thanks to the support of the bpd partners foundation.